AlbertoPdRF/tisn.app/api/README.md

 The back end is currently hosted on [Heroku](https://heroku.com/).

+## Database

+The applications uses [MongoDB](https://www.mongodb.com/) and [mongoose](https://mongoosejs.com/).
 The production database is currently hosted on [MongoDB Atlas](https://cloud.mongodb.com/).

+### Populate collections

-There's a script that can be used to populate the database with interests and users.
-To run the script and to populate all collections, use the command `npm run db:populate`.
+There's a script that can be used to populate all the collections with dummy data.
+Run it with the command `npm run db:populate`.

-## Advanced Options

-The following flags can be used when populating the database:
+The following arguments can be passed to the script:

-- `-c` or `--collection`, specify the collection you wish to populate.
+- `-c` or `--collection`, specify the collection you want to populate.
-- `-m` or `--multiplier`, multiply the default number of users generated.
+- `-m` or `--multiplier`, multiply the default number of users generated (100).
-- `-r` or `--random-location`, randomizes the country and region each user is located.
+- `-r` or `--random-location`, randomizes the country and region each user is located in.
+By default, all users are located in Madrid, Spain.
-- `-v` or `--verbose`, logs each document generated.
+- `-v` or `--verbose`, logs each generated document to the console.

-Example:

-`npm run db:populate -- -c users -m 5 --verbose`

-This example will populate the users collection with 500 users and will log to the console each user created.

-When the users collection is first populated it also generates an admin user with the following information:
+When the users collection is first populated, an admin user with the following information is also generated:

-- Name: Admin
+- Name: `Admin`
-- Email: admin@tisn.app
+- Email: `admin@tisn.app`
-- Password: password
+- Password: `password`

-Each user's password generated from the script is `password`.

-**Note:** Default number of users generated is 100 and the default location each user is from is Madrid, Spain.

-## Deleting Collections

-To drop the database, run `npm run db:drop`.
-This will drop all collections in the database.
+All generated users have `password` as their password.

+### Drop collections

+There's also a script that can be used to drop all the collections.
+Run it with the command `npm run db:drop`.

-The following flags can be used when deleting the database:
+The following arguments can be passed to the script:

-- `-c` or `--collection`, specify the collection you wish to delete.
+- `-c` or `--collection`, specify the collection you want to drop.

-Example:

-`npm run db:drop -- -c users`